 Everyone is Printing Massive Amounts of Money

-It is important to support equity prices because that supports employment, it supports the middle clash and it also supports the rich.
-In addition, it is also important to support the property market because, it supports the middle class.
+It is important to support equity prices because that supports employment, it supports the middle class and it also supports the rich.
+In addition, it is also important to support the property market because it supports the middle class.

-If you let stocks, bonds, and property go down you will have economic collapse.
+If you let stocks, bonds, and property go down you will have an economic collapse.
 Anyhow, we already have economic collapse and this is called unemployment.
-The Fed and the government is propping up the rest of the economy by printing money, which is exactly what governments done for hundreds of years, to deal with similar issues.
+The Fed and the government are propping up the rest of the economy by printing money, which is exactly what governments did for hundreds of years, to deal with similar issues.
 Pumping money into the economy and in the end creating inflation.
 In fact, inflation has always been the end result.

-Inflation isn’t going to be a US economy issue.
-It will be a world economy issue as the rest of the world is also printing and pumping money into their economies.
+Inflation isn’t going to be a US economic issue.
+It will be a world economic issue as the rest of the world is also printing and pumping money into their economies.
 For example, the Europeans have decided to pump almost 3 trillion euros to aid their economies.

 Covid-19 is Coming Back

 I am afraid our covid-19 struggle isn’t over yet.
-There is already a second wave upon the US and the markets are already distressed.
+There is already the second wave in the US and the markets are already distressed.
 From 18,000 infections a day a week ago, we are now to a record 40,000 infections a day.
-That will add more strain into the weak economy, as there will be an extension to lock down in many states across America.
+That will add more strain to the weak economy, as there will be an extension to lock down in many states across America.

-Nonetheless, there is not going to be a second lock down, not in the States and not in the rest of the world.
+Nonetheless, there is not going to be a second lockdown, not in the States and not in the rest of the world.
 The reason for that is because nobody can afford it.
-A second lock down will take us back in the stone age.
-A western democracy cannot operate with lock downs, as lock downs diminish tax revenue.
-The state cannot support its social policies. (welfare, education, public housing, health and so on.)
+A second lockdown will take us back to the stone age.
+Western democracy cannot operate with lockdowns, as lockdowns diminish tax revenue.
+The state cannot support its social policies. (welfare, education, public housing, health, and so on.)